 Let’s start with the simple fact that I LOVE my work.
 Seriously.

+I help creatives to turn their offline careers into online income.
 I’m an absolute workaholic.
 I used to work 10 hours straight, day in and day out.
-Eventually, I learned to leverage my time investment and aim for daily 7-8 hours of work.
+Eventually, I learned to leverage my time investment and aim for daily 5-6 hours of work.

 But, as we already know these days, not always being busy means getting the work done!